OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

-When testing for [WebViews cleanup](#webviews-cleanup "WebViews Cleanup") there are a couple of areas where an app can delete WebView related data.
-You should inspect all related APIs and try to fully track data deletion.
+To test for [WebViews cleanup](#webviews-cleanup "WebViews Cleanup") you should inspect all APIs related to WebView data deletion and try to fully track the data deletion process.

 ### Static Analysis

+Start by identifying the usage of the following APIs and carefully validate the mentioned best practices.

+- **WebView APIs**:
   - **Initialization**: an app might be initializing the WebView in a way to avoid storing certain information by using `setDomStorageEnabled`, `setAppCacheEnabled` or `setDatabaseEnabled` from [`android.webkit.WebSettings`](https://developer.android.com/reference/android/webkit/WebSettings "WebSettings").
 The DOM Storage (for using the HTML5 local storage), Application Caches and Database Storage APIs are disabled by default, but apps might set these settings explicitly to "true".

   - **Cache**: Android's WebView class offers the [`clearCache`](https://developer.android.com/reference/android/webkit/WebView#clearCache(boolean) "clearCache in WebViews") method which can be used to clear the cache for all WebViews used by the app.
 It receives a boolean input parameter (`includeDiskFiles`) which will wipe all stored resource including the RAM cache.
 However if it's set to false, it will only clear the RAM cache.
 Check the app for usage of the `clearCache` method and verify its input parameter.
 Additionally, you may also check if the app is overriding `onRenderProcessUnresponsive` for the case when the WebView might become unresponsive, as the `clearCache` method might also be called from there.

   - **WebStorage APIs**: [`WebStorage.deleteAllData`](https://developer.android.com/reference/android/webkit/WebStorage#deleteAllData) can be also used to clear all storage currently being used by the JavaScript storage APIs, including the Web SQL Database and the HTML5 Web Storage APIs.
     > Some apps will _need_ to enable the DOM storage in order to display some HTML5 sites that use local storage.
 This should be carefully investigated as this might contain sensitive data.

   - **Cookies**: any existing cookies can be deleted by using [CookieManager.removeAllCookies](https://developer.android.com/reference/android/webkit/CookieManager#removeAllCookies(android.webkit.ValueCallback%3Cjava.lang.Boolean%3E)).

   - **File APIs**: proper data deletion in certain directories might not be that straightforward, some apps use a pragmatic solution which is to _manually_ delete selected directories known to hold user data.
 This can be done using the `java.io.File` API such as [`java.io.File.deleteRecursively`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/java.io.-file/delete-recursively.html).

 - **Example:**